Do you know how to read and understand your profit and loss statement? I’ll explain what a profit and loss statement is and how to read one.

 - Cost of Sales – This is the cost to create a product or service that has been sold.
 This can also be known as the Cost of Goods Sold or COGS. (*Note – Service providers tend to use the term cost of sales and manufacturers and retailers tend to use the term cost of goods sold.)

 - Gross Profit – This is calculated as Total Revenue minus Total Cost of Sales.

 - Expenses – These are costs incurred to operate the business and provide products and services.
 They include fixed (i.e. overhead expenses) and variable costs.

-- Net Income – This is calculated as Gross Profits minus Total Expenses.
-If this number is positive, there is net profit.
+- Net Income – This is calculated as Gross Profit minus Total Expenses.
+If this number is positive, there is a net profit.
 If negative, there is a net loss.

 Let’s take a look at an example to show what you should look for when reviewing your Profit and Loss Statement.

 Example of Profit and Loss Statement for a business.

 In this example, Company ABC used QuickBooks and generated a report based on the data that was in the system.
 The report showed the following over the first two quarters of that year:

 - Cost of Sales / Cost of Goods Sold: $420

 - Net Profit: $16,750.71